welcome to the exciting world of tea collectibles. the history of tea and it's economic, social and political influence is fascinating.

 included in the early imports of the tea chest, was a scallop shell that was used to scoop the tea leaves. this is the first known form of the tea caddy spoon. the caddy shell, caddy ladle or caddy scoop was the inspirational theme for caddy spoons that followed. the tea caddy spoon is a comparatively large bowl spoon with a disproportionately short handle. they are found in many different materials, to include: bone, pearl, tortoiseshell and silver. these were used to lift the tea from the caddy to the serving pot or the mixing bowl.

-The finial accessory we will mention is the Tea Strainer.
-This form was introduced later and used to keep the Tea leaves from going into the Tea cup as it was poured from the Tea pot.
-These are found in silver, porcelain and many other materials.
+the finial accessory we will mention is the tea strainer. this form was introduced later and used to keep the tea leaves from going into the tea cup as it was poured from the tea leaves from going into the tea cup as it was poured from the tea pot. these are found in silver, porcelain and many other materials.

 how often do you get paid with amazon shopper caddy spoons mote spoons detect fake reviews amazon

 additional > about our about our collection